 The Nebraska Methodist College (NMC) Institutional Review Board (IRB) is a federally registered board responsible for the protection of human subject research at NMC.
 The IRB performs critical oversight in the review, approval and monitoring of all research protocols, quality improvement projects and evidenced-based practice projects by students and faculty at NMC.

 External requests to recruit faculty, staff or students to participate in online surveys or other research protocols must submit application materials to the NMC IRB for review and must obtain NMC IRB approval prior to conducting research.
 All external research/projects must be in alignment with the mission, vision, core values and strategic priorities of Nebraska Methodist College.

 To ensure protection of human subjects, all investigators shall be familiar with:

 Inquiries can be submitted to the IRB Chair at IRB@methodistcollege.edu.

 About: NMC’s facilities management and space planning provides campus support for services relating to campus buildings, labs & classrooms, campus housing, grounds and the overall campus environment, which includes planning, constructing, managing improvements and maintenance.
 NMC’s facility management and space planning is accomplished through coordination with Methodist Health System and ensures NMC’s operates and maintains a physical environment that supports NMC students, faculty, staff, and visitors.

 A&P Lab Tech Upgrade—completed winter 2020

-Deja Brew: In 2020, Deja Brew phased out their Styrofoam food and drink containers and transitioned to recyclable & decomposable containers.
-This includes clamshells food containers and drinking cups.
+Deja Brew: In 2020, Deja Brew phased out all Styrofoam food and drink containers and transitioned to recyclable & compostable containers.
+This includes clamshells, food containers and drinking cups.